What You Need to Know About Cutting Back Your Drinking

 The term sober curious is flexible and inclusive.
 Unlike a strict sober lifestyle, many dabbling in sober curiosity simply scale back their alcohol consumption.
 Others abstain completely.

 Mild and moderate drinkers may commit to full-time sobriety, touting health benefits, weight loss, and better interpersonal relationships.
-Others may decide to give up a glass of wine at dinner for better sleep or participate in “Dry January” or “Sober September” to save money.
+Others may give up a glass of wine at dinner to sleep better or participate in an initiative like “Dry January.”

 What Are the Benefits of Limiting Alcohol?